 The main printer configuration is located under "Drivers/Printer", both locally on the client as in NoTouch Center.
 Several printer objects can be configured.

 When working in the local configuration, click on "Drives/Printers" and then either add a new printer object or edit an existing one.
+The configuration of a printer object looks like this:

 These are the parameters that can be set: